priyatamshaw03/Projects/README.md

 # PROJECTS

-This admission form is designed using Python and MySQL.
+1. This admission form is designed using Python and MySQL.
+2. Samsung Calculator